Scatenix/Void-Merchants/README.md

     - Also, Drone should be nearer towards the player on the Y-axis
 - Minor: Sounds or music sometimes skips
     - Unavoidable at the moment because of only 4 sound channels.
 Game design would need to improve here.
+- Minor: Sounds for buffs (faster shooting and flying) keeps playing if picked up right before starting to travel to the merchant
 - Minor: Player and Drone are not always completely in bounds (edges might be 2-3 pixels outside the visible screen)
     - Probably caused by speed higher than 1, resulting in calculating too far in one direction
 - Minor: After the last enemy of the level has been defeated, all shots still on the screen will not hit the player or drone